mikeklimanek/CoinAlert/README.md

 Version 1 calls API through pipeline, fetches data to DB and alerts with an email notification on changes over 4-5% in 4hour cycles with top10 crypto coins.

 ## Version 2 under development
 API data source migration and DB injection with historical data.
-Working on new pipelines and live indexes for stocks and crypto.
+Working on new pipelines and live pipelines calculating indicators for stocks and crypto.
+Preparation for data visualization with Jupyter Notebook.

 ## Overview
 This Crypto Price Alert System is designed to monitor cryptocurrency prices, updating every 4 hours via an API pipeline that interacts with a live database.
 The system cleans and processes the incoming data, calculates changes between each update, and sends email notifications for any price changes in cryptocurrencies that exceed a 5% threshold, either positive or negative.